Graduate School Bulletin

 Please share the following information with your graduate students

-Applications for the Spring 2023 cohort of the Graduate Student Leadership Development Program (GSLDP) will be accepted through December 1, 2022.
+Applications are being accepted for the Spring 2023 cohort of the Graduate Student Leadership Development Program (GSLDP).
 This program provides K-State graduate students an opportunity to develop leadership skills to make positive change in their work, studies, and student organizations.
 Participants attend four required workshops and have the option to attend three additional workshops.
 They also participate in three peer coaching team sessions throughout the semester.
 There is no cost to students to participate.
+The application deadline is November 28, 2022.

 The Graduate School will host the annual 3MT competition in February 2023.
 We encourage all graduate students who are conducting research to participate.
 The Deadline for students to register is December 12, 2022.